tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-16-rejecting-specialization.md

 Philip isn’t exactly wrong about specializing - in theory specializing is the most viable way to create a steady stream of clients.
 But, in practice, I often see this path being the **wrong option**.
 The problem is that good specialization is exceptionally hard.
 And mediocre specialization has two core problems:

-1. It attracts lower seniority, more clearly defined work that traps you in a mode of repeatable execution work
+1. It attracts less senior, more tightly defined work that traps you in a mode of repeatable execution work
 2. It puts you in a well defined box that grinds against your identity

 We think that the primary function of positioning is for the market - for clients to better discover and hire you.
 But I’d argue that positioning is primarily for the ego.
 It’s an inner game of figuring out who you feel comfortable being.